 The post provides a step-by-step guide for students and new users on how to change or switch the primary mouse button on Windows 11, beneficial for left-handed users.
 By default, Windows 11 uses the left button for general operations and the right for contextual menus.
 It details how to access system settings and adjust the mouse configuration, immediately replacing the primary button role.

 This post shows students and new users steps to change or switch the mouse primary button when using Windows 11.
 By default, Windows 11 uses the left mouse button as a primary button for selecting, dragging, clicking, and performing normal mouse operations.

-Windows allows users to change or switch the mouse’s primary button to be on the left or right.
+Windows allows users to change or switch the Mouse’s primary button to be on the left or right.
 When Windows uses the right button, all normal mouse operations like selecting, clicking, and dragging are done by the right mouse button.
-The left button will be used to invoke a contextual menu in the Windows interface.
+The left button will invoke a contextual menu in the Windows interface.